Bob Hendley

+Early life and career

 Born in Macon, Georgia, the 6 ft 2 in, 190 lb Hendley graduated from Lanier High School and attended Mercer University.
 He signed with the Braves in 1958, and was in his fourth season in the Milwaukee organization when he made his MLB debut on June 23, 1961, a starting assignment against the Cubs at Wrigley Field.
 He battled into the eighth inning of a 2–2 tie, but left the game with the bases loaded and one out; two inherited runners then scored (one run was unearned), and Hendley took the 5–3 loss.

 He was a member of the Braves' starting rotation in both 1962 and 1963, then was traded to the Giants in a six-player deal on December 3, 1963; one of the three players the Braves received was Felipe Alou.
 Hendley was a member of the 1964 Giants' starting rotation, but began 1965 in the bullpen, making only two abbreviated starts among his first eight mound appearances.
 On May 28, Hendley, Harvey Kuenn and Ed Bailey were traded to the Cubs for Dick Bertell and Len Gabrielson.
 Although Hendley would be sent to Triple-A Salt Lake City for seven games, he was able to return to a starting pitcher role for the Cubs upon his recall, leading to his two September matches against Koufax.

 In 1966, Hendley became primarily a relief pitcher, earning seven saves for a Cub team that lost 103 games that season.
 The following year, he was traded to the Mets on June 12, where, although he was again largely used out of the bullpen, he registered the last two complete games of his MLB career.
 The 1967 season also produced Hendley's only above-.500 record, as he won five of eight decisions.

 In his seven-season MLB career, Hendley won 48 games and lost 52, with a 3.97 ERA in 216 games, 126 of them starts.
 He struck out 522 batters and allowed 329 bases on balls and 864 hits in 8791/3 innings pitched.
 He notched 25 complete games, six shutouts and 13 saves.
 He pitched at Triple-A for the Mets in 1968 and 1969 before leaving baseball.
 After retiring from the game, he went on to coach in his hometown of Macon at two high schools, posting winning records at each.